Ildarik/ildarik/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!
 I’m Ildar (pronounced e-ldar).
 I like to research and experiment using JavaScript and other technologies.
 You can reach me on telegram: @nogmanov